-When I arrive at the office of the very busy architectural problem solver, property investment specialist, Klive King, regards me with respectful indifference.
-He’s as handsome as the photos in the paper, and appears just as deceptive as the articles have let on.
+When I arrive at the office of a very busy Architectural Engineer and Property Attorney, Klive King regards me with respectful indifference.
+He’s as handsome as the photos in the paper and appears just as deceptive as the articles have let on.

-I am five minutes late, and he checks his watch, then asks if I drove.
+I am five minutes late.
+He checks his watch, then asks if I drove.

 “Yes, I drove.
 I’m sorry for any inconvenience.”

 “No inconvenience at all,” he tells me.
-He means it.
 He’s not condescending or annoyed.
-It’s a surprise, considering he’s dressed in a suit that could pay my rent for the next three months.
-“The traffic around lunch time is horrid.
+Surprising, considering he’s dressed in a suit that could pay my rent for the next three months.
+“The traffic around lunchtime is horrid.
 That’s why I prefer to walk, at least for lunch.”

 I nod and take a seat across from him.
-The view of the bay is amazing.
-I get right to it.
+His view of Tampa Bay is amazing!

 DSoL: “Why here, Mr. King?”

-King: It’s the single fastest growing area in the country.
-The surrounding suburbs are full of valuable property in need of repair.
-They’ll sell for triple what we purchase them for.
+King: He gestures to his panorama of the bay.
+“Why go anywhere else?
+Tampa is one of the fastest-growing areas in the country.
+The surrounding suburbs are full of valuable properties in need of repair.
+They’ll sell for triple what we purchase them for.”

 DSoL: “That’s not what I meant, but I think you probably knew that.
-It’s no secret that before you met Kinsley James, you were embroiled in a drug smuggling scandal that involved the syndicate and biker gang, Nightshade.
-In fact, it’s been circulating that you may have been a ring leader for years.”
+It’s no secret that before you met Kinsley Hayes, you were embroiled in a drug-smuggling scandal that involved crime syndicate, Nightshade and the biker gang, Inferno.
+In fact, it’s been circulating that you may have been Nightshade’s ring leader for years.”

 King: “Ring leader?
-That’s funny.
-How on Earth could I run a syndicate and manage this empire?
-Thank you for the credit, but you know I’m not allowed to discuss the facts surrounding an on-going investigation.”
+I’m almost flattered, but how on Earth could I run a syndicate and manage this empire?
+I appreciate the credit, but you know I’m not allowed to discuss an on-going investigation.”

 DSoL: “Have you received any backlash from the plea deal you agreed to?”

 King: “[That] Depends on the community you’re referring to.
 Here?”
-He gestures around the huge office.
+He gestures around the vast office.
 “Nothing more than surprise, but there have been those who judge.
 There will always be those who judge what they cannot understand.
-I’m fine with that.
-It’s not my prerogative to make them understand.”
+Speculation runs rampant, and before you know it, the innocent are guilty before facts have sifted to prove otherwise.
+I’m fine with the process, being no stranger to speculation and rumors.
+Tis not my prerogative to make anyone understand.”

-I can tell he means it, and I don’t press when he avoids the portion dealing with Nightshade.
+I can tell he means what he says.
+I don’t press when he avoids the portion dealing with Nightshade.
 I don’t want to ruin the interview, so I shift to the simple stuff.

-King: “I met her downstairs in the coffee shop by coincidence.”
+King: “I met her in this building by coincidence.”

 DsoL: “Was it love at first sight?”

-DSoL: “She was involved with your best friend, Jase Taylor, for a brief time before going public with you.
+DSoL: “She was involved with Jase Taylor before going public with you.
 Did you two have an affair?”

-His face has downshifts, and he looks at me like he’s disappointed.
+His face downshifts.
+He’s disappointed.
 I’ve hit a nerve.

-King: “No. If we’d had an affair, do you think we would all still be friends?
-Honestly…”
+King: “No. If we’d had an affair, would we still be friends?
+Honestly….”